johnnovak/RML-Amiga/docs/docs/games/d.md

 - Saves to the game disk.

+## Darkseed (CD32)

+- CD32 extras: voice acting

+- The CD32 version has reduced 320&times;200 graphics instead of the 320&times;400 resolution of the original.

 ## Death Knights of Krynn

 - To start the game, double-click on the **DeathKnightsOfKrynn** disk icon in